Homemade Gifts for Kids

 Have a budding writer or an artist in your family?
 This customized Writing Set would be a great gift for them!
 You could use any scrapbook paper that you have on hand.

-This set of Tetris Magnets is a cute gift idea and would make a great fidget for a child that needs little things to keep busy while Mama is making supper.
+This set of Tetris Magnets is a cute gift idea and would make a great fidget for a child who needs little things to keep busy while Mama is making supper.

 Homemade Gifts for Families